 Our research focuses on the following themes:

-- Description and documentation for lesser-studied languages; these have included Modern South Arabian languages (Mehri, Shehret (Jibbali)); Kartvelian languages (Megrelian, Laz, Georgian); and Uralic languages (Inari Sami, Mari).
+- Description and documentation of lesser-studied languages; these include the Modern South Arabian languages (Mehri, Shehret, Harsusi); Kartvelian languages (Megrelian, Laz, Georgian); Uralic languages (Inari Sami, Mari); and Galician.

 - Data storage and archiving, e.g. in partnership with the ELDP, SOAS